-Next up is what is probably the company’s most popular hardshell jacket – Atom LT.
-This model is lightweight, provides a slim fit, and it’s very versatile – it works well in a variety of outdoor situations.
-The model works especially well as a base layer, but it’s also an excellent everyday jacket.
+Next up is probably the company’s most popular hardshell jacket – Atom LT.
+This model is lightweight, provides a slim fit, and is very versatile – it works well in various outdoor situations.
+The model works especially well as a base layer but is also an excellent everyday jacket.

 As we mentioned above, this hardshell is a slim-fitting jacket.
-Therefore, those looking for some extra space for layering should probably go one size up.
+Therefore, those looking for extra layering space should probably go one size up.

-The model comes equipped with a high collar that keeps the neck protected from cold winds.
+The model has a high collar that protects the neck from cold winds.
 Furthermore, the Atom LT Jacket is one of those Arc’Teryx jackets that feature a helmet-compatible hood.
-However, the model’s hood can’t be cinched down – it can be quite bulky when used without a helmet.
+However, the model’s hood can’t be cinched down – it can be bulky when used without a helmet.

 The Coreloft 60 insulation turns this Arc’Teryx jacket into an ideal option for folks looking for a hard shell that is both warm and breathable.

 However, it’s important to mention that this model should not be used on its own in freezing temperatures.
 In the case of really cold weather, your best bet is to combine the Arc’Teryx Atom LT jacket with another piece of clothing.